susam/tucl/the-unix-command-language.md

 Every command executed has two files pre-opened for it.
 One can be read from (the standard input) and other can be written to (the standard output).
-Normally, a program's standard input is the user's console keyboard, and the standard output is <!-- page 4 --> the console printer.Thus, most commands use the standard I/O files for interactive communication with the user.
+Normally, a program's standard input is the user's console keyboard, and the standard output is the console printer.Thus, most commands use the standard I/O files for interactive communication with the user.

 The Shell has the ability to redirect a command's standard I/O files without the command's knowledge.
 For example, the syntax: